 What is the main obstacle to investing in Direct Lending?

-So, what is it that is stopping retail investors from putting some of their investment capital in Direct Lending?
+So, when looking where to invest money, what is it that is stopping investors from putting some of their investment capital in Direct Lending?
 We asked that very question to City AM readers.
 Responses1 indicated that the 'riskiness' of the return was the key investment obstacle: